solomoncools/firebase-openai/README.md

 # firebase-openai
 A easy to use codebase for hosting a openai server on firebase and interacting with it using javascript fetch.
 This solution is better and cheaper than using heroku.
+Includes functions for text prompts and image generation

 **Requirements**
 1. Node.js